 - EDUCAUSE COVID-19 QuickPoll Results: Fall Planning for Education and Student Support

 - CLIR, COVID (Re)Collections, a series exploring responses to the COVID-19 pandemic by library, cultural heritage, and information professionals.
-Share your story here
+Share your story here.

 - Canadian Urban Libraries Council gathered responses via the Public Library Services Post Covid-19 Survey.
-See infographic summary of the survey responses.

 - Libraries Connected published Libraries: An essential part of local recovery, an advocacy guide to demonstrate the importance of public libraries to local communities as they work to recover from COVID-19.